Top Menu

 5. SAND THE STARS

-Once dry, I noticed the stars had all those fuzzy sides you see in the picture below. this is due to the nature of paper clay, those are the paper fibers showing.
+Once dry, I noticed the stars had all those fuzzy sides you see in the picture below.
+This is due to the nature of paper clay; the paper fibers are showing.

-Use 220-grid sandpaper to lightly sand all those frayed particles away.
+Use 220-grit sandpaper to lightly sand away all those frayed particles.

 sanding fuzzy edges of modeling clay star ornaments